 This great recipe for cocoa walnut cookies is easy to make and can be mixed with a hand mixer or by hand.

-Here's an overview of the ingredients and steps for making them.
-You can see the ingredient amounts in the recipe card at the end of the post.
+Here's an overview of the ingredients and steps.
+For exact quantities, see the recipe card at the end of the post.

 Ingredients Overview